 - 1 teaspoon vanilla extract

-- ⅔ cup dark chocolate chips (plus some for the top before baking)
+- ⅔ cup dark chocolate chips, plus more to taste for the top of the muffins before baking

 - 1.5 cups fresh cranberries

-- In the bowl of a stand mixer (or using a bowl with a hand mixer), cream butter with sugar until combined and fluffy, 1 to 2 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), cream butter with brown sugar until combined and fluffy, about 1 to 2 minutes (stop as necessary to scrape sides of bowl with a rubber spatula).

-- Add eggs (one at a time) to butter mixture, blending until just combined.
+- Reduce speed and add eggs (one at a time) to butter mixture, blending until just combined.

-- To mixer, add both extracts and orange zest and blend about 30 seconds.
+- Add both orange extract, vanilla extract and orange zest and blend for about 30 seconds.

-- Alternating between flour mixture and buttermilk (in two additions) add to mixer.
-Add chocolate chips and blend until just combined.
-FOLD in cranberries with a spatula.
+- Alternating between the reserved flour mixture and buttermilk (in two additions), add to mixer, blending in after each addition.

 - Top each muffin with a few extra chocolate chips.